 Explanation:

-• ChessMessageUpdate: Extends the RealtimeMessage to include the source and target squares for a chess move.
+• ChessMessageUpdate: Instantiates a specialization of the RealtimeMessage to define the source and target squares for a chess move.

 4. Create the App Component